syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/styling.md

 ## Font name and size

-By default, the editor is initialized with font name and font size as `null`.
+By default, the editor is initialized with default items of font name and font size.
 To change it, select a different font name and font size from the drop-down in the editor’s toolbar.

 To apply different font style for section of the content, select the text that you would like to change, and select a required font style from the drop-down to apply the changes to the selected text.